-As of December 31, 2014, we had 933.6 Bcfe of proved reserves with a present value of estimated future net revenues, discounted at 10%, or PV-10, of approximately \$1.8 billion and associated standardized measure of discounted future net cash flows of approximately \$1.4 billion, excluding reserves attributable to our interests in Grizzly, Tatex II and Tatex III.
-See "Item 2.
-Properties-Proved Oil and Natural Gas Reserves" for our definition of PV-10, a non-GAAP financial measure, and a reconciliation of our standardized measure of discounted future net cash flows to PV-10.
+As of December 31, 2015, we had 1.7 Tcfe of proved reserves with a present value of estimated future net revenues, discounted at 10%, or PV-10, of approximately \$765.8 million and associated standardized measure of discounted future net cash flows of approximately \$764.3 million, excluding reserves attributable to our interests in Grizzly, Tatex II and Tatex III.
+See Item 2.
+"Properties-Proved Oil and Natural Gas Reserves" for our definition of PV-10 (a non-GAAP financial measure) and a reconciliation of our standardized measure of discounted future net cash flows (the most directly comparable GAAP measure) to PV-10.